sigfox-earthquake/Sigfox_earthsensor_app/README.md

 ## Other

-used readme template from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
+Used readme template from [purplebooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)